-The spike of just over \$90M in 2046 largely represents when stormwater assets that were constructed in the 1966 boom (displayed earlier in the Asset Age-Value Profile) are theoretically due for renewal.
+The spike of \$90M in 2046 largely represents when stormwater assets that were constructed in the 1966 boom (displayed earlier in the Asset Age-Value Profile) are theoretically due for renewal (80 year life).
 In reality, it is expected that these assets will fail in a more normally distributed fashion, some earlier than 2046, and some much later than this.